terman37/Hadoop-Spark/README.md

   TBLPROPERTIES ('skip.header.line.count' = '1');
 ```

-Use query stored in file
+Or Use query stored in file

 ```
 !run hive/driver_create_external.hql
 ```

-Create ORC table
+Create ORC table (optimized format)

 ```
 CREATE TABLE IF NOT EXISTS a_jourdan_orc(